amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 In all cases,
 turnout has been mediocre at the start and dropped off rapidly.
+The fact that this is true of most high-profile MOOCs as well is little comfort...

+### Waht vs. How

 Sixth on our list is the tension between teaching the "what" and the "how" of programming.